bhautik-a-mangukiya/getting-and-cleaning-project/README.md

 # Getting and Cleaning Data Project
-Author: bhautik a. mangukiya <br />
+This repository is a bhautik a. mangukiya submission for Getting and Cleaning Data course project.
+It has the instructions on how to run analysis on Human Activity recognition dataset.
 Data Zip File Location: [UC Irvine Repo](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip "Clicking will download the data")

 ## Goal of the Project